Rauldeharo/MSc-Thesis/2. Peak-callings/README.md

 ## SEACR
 Peak obtainment with this peak calling was performed using the latest version (SEACR v1.3)

-2 different modes were used (stringent and relaxed), which corresponds to a high or softer threshold in peak signal detection, respectivelY:
+2 different modes were used (stringent and relaxed), which corresponds to a high or softer threshold in peak signal detection, respectively:

 ```
-bash SEACR_1.3.sh sample.bedgraph IgG.bedgraph norm stringent|relaxed outpuT
+bash SEACR_1.3.sh sample.bedgraph IgG.bedgraph norm stringent|relaxed output
 ```